elastic/helm-charts/metricbeat/README.md

 * The default Metricbeat configuration file for this chart is configured to use an Elasticsearch endpoint.
 Without any additional changes, Metricbeat will send documents to the service URL that the Elasticsearch Helm chart sets up by default.
+The Elasticsearch credentials are also retrieved from `elasticsearch-master-credentials` Secret from Elasticsearch chart by default.
-You may either set the `ELASTICSEARCH_HOSTS` environment variable in `extraEnvs` to override this endpoint or modify the default `metricbeatConfig` to change this behavior.
+You may either set the `ELASTICSEARCH_HOSTS`, `ELASTICSEARCH_USER` and `ELASTICSEARCH_PASSWORD` environment variables in `extraEnvs` to override this or modify the default `metricbeatConfig` to change this behavior.
 * This chart disables the [HostNetwork][] setting by default for compatibility reasons with the majority of kubernetes providers and scenarios.
 Some kubernetes providers may not allow enabling `hostNetwork` and deploying multiple Metricbeat